PJasiczek/OpenGL/README.md

 # Egg lighting
 ## General info
+Program create a spinnging shape of the egg illuminated with yellow light.
 Program was created for the needs of the laboratory in the subject called Computer Graphics.
 The content of the task has been placed [here](http://www.zsk.ict.pwr.wroc.pl/zsk/dyd/intinz/gk/lab/cw_5_dz/).

 ## Screenshots
 ![Example screenshot](./img/screenshot4.png)